Bigbrotr/nostr-tools/docs/index.rst

    Full type annotation coverage for excellent IDE support and development experience.

 🧪 **Comprehensive Testing**
-   Extensive test suite with unit tests, integration tests, and security checks.
+   Extensive test suite with unit tests and integration tests covering 80%+ of the codebase.

 Quick Start
 -----------